JGohr/Network-Notes/Obsidian/Network Plus Notes/OSI Model.md

 L4 Protocols: TCP & UDP
      TCP (Transmission control protocol):
-		Connection oriented protocol for reliable transport of Segments Seeks acknoledgment for reception of data
+		Connection oriented protocol for reliable transport of Segments Seeks acknowledgment for reception of data
 	    SYN -> SYN-ACK -> ACK | Three way handshake | C -> S -> C -> S
 	        This allows to ensure all data is getting to the destination Types of Flags:
                 SYN: Used to synchronize connection during three way handshake
-                ACK: Used to acknoledge successful receipt of packets
+                ACK: Used to acknowledge successful receipt of packets
                 FIN: Used to tear down the handshake
                 RST: Used when a client receives a packet that it was not expecting
                 PSH: Used to ensure data is given priority
-                URG: Labels a packet as urgent, proccess immediately
+                URG: Labels a packet as urgent, process immediately
                 ---P-P--[PSH P P P URG]--P---P---
                 Header Size: 20 Bytes